Mhmdyasser33/e-commerce/README.md

-Based on the codebase context, you're asking me to create a comprehensive README.md file for the **RegalMart e-commerce application** (repository: `Mhmdyasser33/e-commerce`).
-This is a full-stack TypeScript application with a React frontend and Express backend.

 # RegalMart E-commerce Platform

 A modern full-stack e-commerce application built with React, TypeScript, Express, and MongoDB.
 RegalMart provides a complete online shopping experience with user authentication, shopping cart functionality, order management, and PayPal payment integration.